Gilbert & George: Early lives

-Gilbert Prousch was born in San Martin de Tor in Alto Adige South Tyrol, northern Italy, his native language being Ladin.
-He studied art at the Sëlva School of Art in Val Gardena and Hallein School of Art in Austria and the Akademie der Kunst, Munich, before moving to England.
+Gilbert Prousch was born in San Martin de Tor in South Tyrol, northern Italy, his native language being Ladin.
+He studied art at the Sëlva School of Art in Val Gardena and Hallein School of Art in Austria and the Kunstakademie Munich, before moving to England.

 George Passmore was born in Plymouth in the United Kingdom, to a single mother in a low-income household.
 He dropped out of regular school by the time he was fifteen years old and studied art at Dartington College of Arts and then Oxford School of Art.

 The two first met on 25 September 1967 while studying sculpture at Saint Martin's School of Art.
 The two claim they came together because George was the only person who could understand Gilbert's rather poor English.
 In a 2002 interview with The Daily Telegraph, they said of their meeting: "it was love at first sight".
-They married in 2008.
+They married secretly in 2008.
+Their perspectives on marriage have changed overtime.
+In 2009, Gibert & George had 2 separate interviews about marriage.
+On June 24th, In regard to marriage, George & Gilbert stated “to live in sin, We want to be weird normal.
+We don't want to be informed as everyone else is, because then we wouldn't have something to say.”
+However, in the other interview, on July 5th, the duo stated, "We got married last year at Bow register office.
+We thought it was probably about time."
 They are often seen together on walks through East London.

 Since 1968, Gilbert & George have been residents of Fournier Street, Spitalfields, East London.
 They live in an 18th-century house that has been restored to its original decor.
 Their entire body of work has been created in, and focused on, London's East End, which they see as a microcosm.
 According to George, "Nothing happens in the world that doesn't happen in the East End."